Meaningful Movement

 Upper School

-As our students develop as dancers, so does the depth of the curriculum.
+As students develop as dancers, so does the depth of the curriculum.
 In the Upper School, emphasis is placed on both proficiency and fluidity in a variety of traditional and contemporary styles.
 Every spring, senior dancers present a concert as the culmination of their Rowland Hall dance careers.

 Upper School Curriculum